Technology

 Builds the identity, governance, and visibility layer for AI agents.
 Sits in the middle of every agent's calls, managing both agent and user identity, handling token exchange, enforcing least-privilege access, and logging everything for audit and compliance.
 Positioned as 'Okta for Agents.'

-Launched TypeScript and Python SDKs, centralized agent registry with per-agent/per-user permissioning, OAuth2/JWT token management, and real-time audit logging.
+TypeScript and Python SDKs live.
+Centralized agent registry with per-agent/per-user permissioning.
+OAuth2/JWT token management.
+Real-time audit logging.
+SSO integration, role-based access controls, instant revocation.
 Demo available with OpenWebUI integration.
-VentureBeat coverage confirms the product positioning.
 Website has pricing page and feature descriptions.

 It's like a security camera that watches every AI agent in your company and sounds the alarm the instant one starts doing something it shouldn't.